webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Browser Windows

-Sets the number of browser windows that are open and visiting pages during a crawl.
+Sets the number of browser windows that are used to visit webpages while crawling.
 Increasing the number of browser windows will speed up crawls by capturing more pages in parallel.

 There are some trade-offs: